Inversiulidae

-The Inversiulidae is a family within the bryozoan order Cheilostomatida.
+Inversiulidae is a family of bryozoans in the order Cheilostomatida.

+Description

 Colonies are often encrusting sheets on shells or rocks.
 The zooids are characterised by having an operculum that opens in the opposite way to other cheilostome genera; i.e. the hinge is located at the 'top' (towards the growing edge) of the zooid.

+Classification

+This family includes the following genera: